helenli2000/redesign-valt-website/readme.md

 Send an email to Lane if you need something updated immediately.
 Otherwise, he will be updating the site on /r/valt with the contents of this repo weekly.

+Note: you may need to chmod 664/775 new files so they can be accessed from the web.

 Where did my experiment directories go?!
 ----------